ethereum/ethereum-org-website/src/content/guides/how-to-swap-tokens/index.md

 **5. Wait for the transaction to be processed**.
 You can view the progress of the transaction on any blockchain explorer.
 This process should not take longer than 10 minutes.

-**6. You will automatically receive the swapped tokens in your wallet** once the transaction is processed.
+**You will automatically receive the swapped tokens in your wallet** once the transaction is processed.

 ### Frequently asked questions